vhfsantos/CURE/README.md

 <p align="center"><img src="misc/logo.png" alt="CURE" width="60%"></p>

 **CURE** is an automated and parallel pipeline for the curation of ultraconserved elements (UCEs) for species-tree reconstruction.
 It is an automation/adaptation of the strategies proposed by [Van Dam et al. 2021.
-Genomic Characterization and Curation of UCEs Improves Species Tree Reconstruction](https://academic.oup.com/sysbio/article/70/2/307/5880562#227740768), and [Freitas et al. 2021 Partitioned Gene-Tree Analyses and Gene-Based Topology Testing Help Resolve Incongruence in a Phylogenomic Study of Host-Specialist Bees (Apidae: Eucerinae)](https://academic.oup.com/mbe/article/38/3/1090/5976982).
+Genomic Characterization and Curation of UCEs Improves Species Tree Reconstruction](https://academic.oup.com/sysbio/article/70/2/307/5880562#227740768) (named **GeneRegion** strategy), and [Freitas et al. 2021 Partitioned Gene-Tree Analyses and Gene-Based Topology Testing Help Resolve Incongruence in a Phylogenomic Study of Host-Specialist Bees (Apidae: Eucerinae)](https://academic.oup.com/mbe/article/38/3/1090/5976982) (name **UCERegion** strategy).

-In the first strategy (Van Dam 2021) it concatenates UCEs in two different ways, according to the available annotation:
+In the **GeneRegion** strategy (Van Dam 2021) it concatenates UCEs in two different ways, according to the available annotation:

 * _by gene_: concatenates all UCEs from the same gene and treats different regions (exons and introns) as different partitions;
 * _by region_: concatenates all UCEs from the same exons or introns of the same gene.

-By default, **CURE** runs both approaches, but this can be changed.
-The input files for the pipeline are the baits file used for UCE sequencing, the reference genome and annotation file, and the UCE alignments produced by [phyluce](https://phyluce.readthedocs.io/en/latest/).
+By default, **CURE** runs both approaches for **GeneRegion** strategy, but this can be changed.
+The input files for this pipeline are the baits file used for UCE sequencing, the reference genome and annotation file, and the UCE alignments produced by [phyluce](https://phyluce.readthedocs.io/en/latest/).

-In the second strategy (Freitas 2021) it runs SWSC-EN ([Tagliacollo & Lanfear 2018](https://academic.oup.com/mbe/article-abstract/35/7/1798/4969532)) in a parallelized way, that speeds up the process a lot, and creates charsets considering the left flank, right flank and core for each locus in a dataset for gene-tree estimation.
+In the **UCERegion** strategy (Freitas 2021) it runs SWSC-EN ([Tagliacollo & Lanfear 2018](https://academic.oup.com/mbe/article-abstract/35/7/1798/4969532)) in a parallelized way, that speeds up the process a lot, and creates charsets considering the left flank, right flank and core for each locus in a dataset for gene-tree estimation.

 # Table of contents